cjkao/slickdart/README.md

 slickdart
 =========

-slick grid port, not for mobile device
+slick grid port, for mobile,desktop devices

 Sort performance is not expected in javascript version